 Download a PDF of this information.

 Epilepsy is a common manifestation of tuberous sclerosis complex (TSC).
-More than 80% of individuals with TSC will have seizures, most often beginning in childhood.
+Approximately 85% of individuals with TSC will have seizures, most often beginning in childhood.
 The origin of the seizures is thought to be from brain regions adjacent to tubers.
 Several new anticonvulsant medications have become available in recent years, and these drugs along with older medications control the seizures for many individuals.
 Unfortunately, for some individuals with TSC, the seizure activity proves intractable or refractory, which means that despite appropriate use of appropriate medications, the individual continues to have seizures.

 In these cases, other therapeutic options should be considered.
 Currently, these options include: the ketogenic diet, the vagal nerve stimulator (VNS), and epilepsy surgery.

 Brain surgery can be quite successful in reducing seizures in individuals with TSC in the appropriately selected surgical candidate.
 Different procedures can be effective depending on the type of seizure an individual with TSC is exhibiting.
 Corpus Callosotomy (CC) is a procedure that “splits the brain” by dividing the corpus callosum, a structure that connects the right and left hemispheres, or halves, of the brain.

 This operation is considered when a localized seizure focus cannot be identified by the presurgical testing, yet the patient is suffering from disabling “drop” seizures.
 The more typical type of epilepsy surgery, however, is called resective surgery, which involves resection (removal) of the area(s) of the brain that is/are causing seizures.